ipld/ipld/IPLD-Data-Model-v1.md

 String is a scalar kind.
 Its cardinality is infinite -- strings do not have a length limit.

-Strings are generally understood to be UTF-8 text, in [NFC](https://www.unicode.org/reports/tr15/#Norm_Forms) canonicalization.
+Strings should be UTF-8 text, in [NFC](https://www.unicode.org/reports/tr15/#Norm_Forms) canonicalization.

 ### Bytes kind